Saturation diving: History

 At the same time, the commercial diving contractor Compagnie maritime d'expertises (COMEX) had been developing slightly different decompression procedures, in which the oxygen partial pressures were higher, between 0.6 and 0.8 bar, and the ascent rates were faster to take advantage of the high PO2.
-Continuous decompression without night was used, and excursions were allowed.
+Continuous decompression without night stops was used, and excursions were allowed.
 Over time these were revised to use lower PO2 and slower ascent rates, particularly at the shallower depths.
-Competing tables were thought to be used to gain competitive advantage, so in 198 the Norwegian Petroleum Directorate organised a conference on saturation decompression safety under Dr Val Hempelman, and in 1990 a conference to harmonise the saturation tables to be used in the North Sea in the Norwegian sector using input from five contractors.
-In 199 the NORSOK U100 standard was published, which was a compromise using aspects of several of the tables, but which has proven in use to be sufficiently conservative and has a good safety record.
+Competing tables were thought to be used to gain competitive advantage, so in 1988 the Norwegian Petroleum Directorate organised a conference on saturation decompression safety under Val Hempleman, and in 1990 a conference to harmonise the saturation tables to be used in the Norwegial sector of the North Sea used input from five contractors.
+In 1999 the NORSOK U100 standard was published, which was a compromise using aspects of several of the tables, and has proven in use to be sufficiently conservative with a good safety record.

+In the 1980s the Royal Navy were using an oxygen partial pressure of 0.42 bar for decompression from saturation, which is slightly higher than the 0.40 bar of the US Navy table.
+This reduced the time for decompression by a small percentage.

+The 1981 salvage of the gold on HMS Edinburgh at 256 m was the first commercial use of helium reclaim systems,and set a new depth record for sustained commercial saturation diving.

 Saturation decompression in the Brazil oilfields took a slightly different route, and was originally based on company tables, until Brazil produced their own legislation in 1988, similar to that of the UK's Health and Safety Executive.
 In 2004 revised legislation was closer to the COMEX procedures.

+There have been no major research projects since the Norwegian deep diving contracts, and since then commercial procedures have evolved through cumulative empirical adjustments based on the experience of freelance personnel moving between companies, changes due to mergers and takeovers between contractors, and guidance by regulations, industry standards and client requirements.
 By 2017 the system had settled into a chamber PO2 of 0.5 bar while deeper than 15 msw, and limited to 22 to 23% at the end of decompression to limit fire risk.

+Extreme depth effects

+A breathing gas mixture of oxygen, helium and hydrogen (hydreliox) was developed for use at extreme diving pressures to reduce the effects of high pressure nervous syndrome.
+Between 1978 and 1984, a group of divers at Duke University in North Carolina conducted the Atlantis series of onshore hyperbaric chamber deep experimental dives.
+In 1981, during an extreme depth test dive to 686 metres (2251 ft) they breathed a conventional heliox mixture with difficulty and experienced tremors and memory lapses.